 and Dogg’s Hamlet, Cahoot’s Macbeth

-for Black Apple Theatre; How I Learned to Drive
+for PMD Productions, How I Learned to Drive

-for Q44 Theatre.
-On TV, Andrea’s appearances include Neighbours
+for 15 Minutes From Anywhere.
+On TV, Andrea’s appearances include Neighbours, House Husbands

 Glenn van Oosterom - Performer

-; perform the titular role in Romeo & Juliet
+; the titular role in Romeo & Juliet

-(twice, with Australian Shakespeare Company and Essential Theatre); premiere Franz Xaver Kroetz’s Tom Fool
+for the Australian Shakespeare Company; premiere Franz Xaver Kroetz’s Tom Fool

-at 45downstairs.
-Screen credits include Limelight International’s The Stolen
+.
+Screen credits include Limelight International’s feature The Stolen

 Collaborators (Previous Work)